The Mole (American TV series) season 2: Episode 4

 Note: When Mole 2 returned in May 2002, ABC started the season over from the beginning.
-The first week (Tuesday May 28, 2002) of the second run, featured a doubleheader of Episode 1 and Episode 2 reruns.
-On the second week (Tuesday June 4, 2002) there was a doubleheader of the Episode 3 rerun, and previously unaired Episode 4.
+The first week (Tuesday May 28, 2002) of the second run featured a doubleheader of Episode 1 and Episode 2 reruns.
+On the second week (Tuesday June 4, 2002), there was a doubleheader of the Episode 3 rerun and previously unaired Episode 4.
 It marked the first new episode airing in almost eight months.

 Rappel Lock: One person volunteered to be the most trusted, and four others volunteered as players who "just want to hang out".
 Each player took turns rappelling down a dam.
 Located at four points on the dam were signs that posed mathematical questions about the other players (ex.: "Darwin's Age - Heather's Age".)
-The answer to each problem served as a number in a combination lock which, when opened, would release the prize money.
-Players had a maximum of 10 minutes on the dam, and could not rappel a second time if they reached the bottom early.
-Once at the bottom, the player would radio to the trustworthy player their guesses on the questions they had seen.
+The answer to each problem served as a number in a combination lock that, when opened, released the prize money.
+Players had a maximum of 10 minutes on the dam and could not rappel a second time if they reached the bottom early.
+Once at the bottom, the player radioed to the trustworthy player their guesses on the questions they had seen.
 Unbeknownst to the other players, the last player was briefed about the four questions after the other players had already gone.
 The last player then had to rappel face-down towards the chest that guarded the money and had only one attempt to solve the combination.

-Morality Game: While on their way to their next destination, the group was stopped by a pair of beautiful ladies, asking for help with a flat tire.
-Later on, an elderly lady also stopped the group with a flat of her own.
-If the group helped to fix both flats, they would win $30,000; if they were to help only the beautiful ladies, $10,000 would be deducted from their running total.
+Morality Game: While on their way to their next destination, the group was stopped by a pair of beautiful ladies asking for help with a flat tire.
+Later, an elderly lady also stopped the group with a flat of her own.
+If the group helped to fix both flats, they would win $30,000; if they helped only the beautiful ladies, $10,000 would be deducted from their running total.